Swaptoshi/swaptoshi-docs/content/introduction/governance.md

 To create a proposal, the author needs to meet the minimum balance requirements defined by both the `proposalCreationMinBalance` and `proposalCreationDeposit` configurations.
 Note that the author must satisfy the higher of the two amounts, not the cumulative sum.

 For the Swaptoshi Network, the `proposalCreationMinBalance` is set to `1,000,000,000,000 Nakamoto`, which is equivalent to `10,000 SWX`.
+Furthermore, the `proposalCreationDeposit` is set to `100,000,000,000 Nakamoto`, which is equivalent to `1000 SWX`.

 Once a proposal is successfully created, the deposit amount will be locked in the author's account.
 The handling of this deposit will be managed during the [Quorum Check](#quorum-check) process.